A Lifetime of Carb Consumption: Nate’s Type 1 Diagnosis Story

 When I went in to see my childhood pediatrician (yes, my mom set up the appointment at the same doctor’s office that watched me go through puberty), I couldn’t decide whether to sit in the kids’ or the adults’ section.
 But the kids’ section still had the Highlights magazines, so that was kind of a no-brainer.
 After I explained my symptoms to Dr. Westfal (my high school teammate’s father), he immediately said with his slight accent, “Sounds like diabetes, Nate.”
 I admit I didn’t know what diabetes really was—remember, business major—but I knew it wasn’t a good thing.
 I told him it probably wasn’t that.
 I have no family history on either side, and I have 60-plus first cousins.
 It couldn’t be.
 But my fasting blood glucose was of course off the charts at 450+, and my A1C was quite literally off their chart, which only went as high as 12.
 Mine was a 14.6.
 The bottom line is I was lucky to be alive.

-Over the course of the next week, I started to grasp what “chronic illness” meant and what life as a Type 1 diabetic would mean.
-I attended a training course, studied the materials, and had the midnight lows and 2 a.m. highs.
-I have had the ups and the downs and unfortunately, even the scary situation of waking up in the hospital after a severe low with no functioning CGM.
+Over the course of the next week, I started to grasp what “chronic illness” meant and what life as a person with type 1 diabetes would mean.
+I attended a training course, studied the materials and had the midnight lows and 2 a.m. highs.
+I have had the ups and the downs and unfortunately, even the scary situation of waking up in the hospital after a severe low with no functioning continuous glucose monitor (CGM).

 Finding my people